kalamuna/kalastatic/docs/index.md

 #### Version Strategy

-Kalastatic supports version compatibility through a MAJOR.MINOR.PATCH strategy with [Semantic Versioning](http://semver.org).
+In order to not break existing installs and uses of Kalastatic, Kalastatic uses a MAJOR.MINOR.PATCH version strategy through [Semantic Versioning](http://semver.org).

 - MAJOR version when you make incompatible API changes
 - MINOR version when you add functionality in a backwards-compatible manner